 by Had Robinson

 If you prefer not to do the modification yourself, we can supply a set of modified finger screws for $29 postpaid 1st class U.S. If you send us your screws, the price is $19 postpaid 1st class U.S. To order, contact us and we will send an invoice to you that you can pay online.
-The set contains (3) finger screws, (3) 3mm x 8mm screws (3) 4mm zinc plated washers.
-The screws are from repaired engines.
+The set contains (3) finger screws, (3) 3mm x 8mm screws, and (3) 4mm zinc plated washers.
+The screws may be from repaired engines.
 We do not modify new screws (!) unless we have to.
 The screws are custom machined, individually.

 Damaged finger screw (hex bolt) from an attempt to reuse finger screws without modifying them.